Muses: Designing, Composing, Generating Nonexistent Fantasy 3D Creatures without Training: Experiment

 \textbf{Implementation details:} Our framework is built upon the Trellis~\cite{xiang2025structured} backbone, using a classifier-free guidance scale of 5.0 and sampling steps of 25, and all experiments are conducted on a single NVIDIA RTX A6000 GPU.
 Skeleton generation and skinning weight prediction follow Puppeteer~\cite{song2025puppeteer}, using a block depth of 1.
 We use Qwen-plus~\cite{yang2025qwen3} for LLM-guided assembly reasoning, and FLUX.1 Kontext~\cite{labs2025flux} for style-image editing.
 Under this setup, a single instance can be generated in under one minute.

 \textbf{Evaluation Protocol:} We evaluate Muses from both automatic and human perspectives.
 To assess text–image alignment, we randomly select 30 samples and evaluate CLIPScore~\cite{radford2021learning}.
 However, CLIPScore is known to be less reliable when the textual input contains highly compositional or combinatorial descriptions.
 To compensate for this limitation, we further use VQAScore~\cite{lin2024evaluating}.
 In addition, we conduct a user study to capture human preferences.
 We randomly sample 10 examples and present them to 60 volunteers.
 Participants are asked to rate the generation quality and text–image consistency of each result, and choose the method they prefer among competing approaches.
-More details on the protocol can be found in \textbf{Appendix}.